apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

       enough CPU cores (3+) for demo purposes.

-High level overview of the process
+High-level overview of the process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide will focus on building a CloudStack cloud using KVM on an EL8 distro
- with NFS storage and layer-2 isolation using VLANs,
+This guide will focus on building a CloudStack cloud using KVM on an EL8 distro with NFS storage and layer-2 isolation using VLANs,
-(flat home network can be used for this as well) and on a single piece of
+(flat home network can be used for this as well) and on a single piece of hardware (server/VM)
-hardware (server/VM)

 KVM, or Kernel-based Virtual Machine is a virtualization technology for the
 Linux kernel.
 KVM supports native virtualization atop processors with hardware